 Initially, I gave him a list of practical things he could do that would help me see that he was sincerely striving for purity.
-I never had to enforce or nag these issues.
+I never had to enforce or nag about these issues.
 He willingly put up boundaries in his life, and then set up others on his own.
-Boundaries will look a little different for everyone, but some of the boundaries looked like:
+Boundaries will look a little different for everyone, but some of the boundaries looked like this:

-- Installing Internet protection and not being on an unprotected computer
+- Installing Screen Accountability and not being on an unprotected computer.

 4. Pursued Other Forms of Intimacy Besides Sex

 After our separation, Michael initiated a 90-day abstinence period in order to work on building emotional and spiritual intimacy back into our marriage.